arun-kr-reddy/notes/operating_system.md

   ```
 - **child process handling:**
   - process termination scenarios are:
-    - by calling `exit()` (automatically called at the end of main) or
+    - by calling `exit()` (automatically called when end of main reached)
     - OS terminates a misbehaving process
-  - terminated process exists as a zombie
+  - terminated process exist as a zombie
-  - zombie child is cleaned up (reaped) when parent called `wait()`, wait blocks in parent until child terminates (non-blocking ways also exist)
+  - when a parent calls `wait()` the zombie child will be cleaned up (reaped), wait blocks in parent until the child terminates (non-blocking ways also exist)
-  - `init` process adopts orphans and reaps them if parent terminates before child
+  - if parent terminates before child then `init` process adopts orphans and reaps them
-- **exec working:**
-  - load another executable into child memory image, so child can run different program from parent
-  - variants of exec where arguments to new executable passed
+- **exec working:** after fork parent & child will same code which is not very useful, so a (child) process can run `exec()` to load another executable into its memory image and run a different program from its parent, variants of exec exist where arguments to new executable are passed
 - **example: shell working:**
   - `init` process created after initialization of hardware
-  - `init` process spawns a shell (like `bash`)
+  - `init` process spawns a shell (like bash)
   - shell reads user command  ⟶  forks a child  ⟶  execs command executable  ⟶  waits for it to finish  ⟶  reads next command
-  common commands like `ls` are all executables that are exec'ed by the shell, `ls > foo.txt` shell rewires stdout of child to file then calls exec on the child
+  common commands like `ls` are all executables that are exec'ed by the shell
+  - shell can also manipulate child process
+  example: for `ls > log.txt` shell will: spawn a child ⟶ rewire stdout of child to file ⟶ call exec on the child

 ### process execution mechanism
 - **function call working:**